Why Film in France?

 Film Crew Exemption

-Non-EU film crew on projects of 3 months or less do not need a work permit.
-Employer must submit SIPSI declaration before start.
+Non-EU film crew on projects of 3 months or less need no work permit.
+The employer must file a SIPSI declaration before the shoot begins.

 Schengen Visa Countries

-90-day short-stay visa allows filming in all Schengen countries.
-Apply at least 15 days before travel with film company authorization.
+A 90-day short-stay visa lets you film in all Schengen countries.
+Apply at least 15 days before travel with a letter from the film company.

 We Handle Your Paperwork